Bread Street Kitchen and Bar, Hong Kong

-Bread Street Kitchen and Bar, Hong Kong was a restaurant and bar located at Shop G02, G/F, The Peak Galleria, 118 Peak Road, Hong Kong, operated by Gordon Ramsay.
+Bread Street Kitchen and Bar was a restaurant and bar located at Shop G02, G/F, The Peak Galleria, 118 Peak Road, Hong Kong, operated by Gordon Ramsay.

 Lan Kwai Fong

 The restaurant was owned by Gordon Ramsay's Hong Kong partner, Dining Concepts.
-It first opened in the Lan Kawi Fong Hotel in Lan Kwai Fong in 2014 with Gilles Bosquet as the head chef, but the hotel closed in 2017 and was redeveloped into offices, so the restaurant relocated to The Peak Galleria.
+It first opened in the Lan Kwai Fong Hotel in Lan Kwai Fong in 2014 with Gilles Bosquet as the head chef, but the hotel closed in 2017 and was redeveloped into offices, so the restaurant relocated to The Peak Galleria.

 The Peak Galleria

 The restaurant moved to its final location in February 2019 with Gareth Packham as head chef before he moved to Gordon Ramsay's new restaurant Maze Grill at Harbour City.

 Its signature dishes include fish & chips, shepherd's pie, beef wellington, tamarind spiced chicken fillets, fried buffalo chicken burger, pesto and spinach flatbread, the melted chocolate fondant capped off with mint chocolate chip ice cream and sticky toffee pudding.